 Composer Gian Carlo Menotti chose Susan Hinshaw as his Magda Sorel in The Consul, a role she performed under his direction for five years in numerous opera houses in the USA, at the Edinburgh Festival in Scotland, the Teresa Carreno Opera in Caracas, Venezuela, and on television with the Melbourne Opera in Australia.
 The Barcelona La Vanguardi described her singing in the title role of Salome as "beautiful emission, beautiful phrasing" for the Gran Teatre Del Liceu, a role she later performed for The Bayerische Staatsoper Munich, and for the Radio Television Orchestra Espanola in Madrid.
 She sang the title role of Turandot at the Kansas City Opera and for the Vlaamse Opera's televised production in Antwerp, Belgium; and, having debuted as Leonora in Fidelio with the Seattle Opera, she repeated the role in Osnabruech, Germany, in concert at Carnegie Hall, and in Buffalo, New York.

-Susan Hinshaw sang the role of Minnie in La Fanciulla del West for the Sacramento Opera, the role of Senta in The Flying Dutchman at the Des Moines Opera and at the Santa Fe Opera, the title role of Turandot at the Kansas City Opera and for the Vlaamse Opera's televised production in Antwerp, Belgium; Violetta in La Traviata with the Kaiserslautern Opera, the Graz Opera, and the Hidden Valley Opera in Carmel Valley; The Mother in Hansel and Gretel at the Los Angeles Opera, the title role of Tosca at the Peoria Opera, with Anton Coppola in concert in New York City, and at the Teatro Teresa Carreno in Caracas, Venezuela; Helmwige in Die Walkuere with the San Francisco Opera, Donna Anna in Don Giovanni with the Hidden Valley Opera and the Western Opera Theater.
-Other roles performed at Hidden Valley Opera are Fiordiligi in Cosi fan Tutte, The Countess in The Marriage of Figaro, Lady Billows in Albert Herring, Pauline in Conrad Susa’s Black River, and The Governess in Benjamin Britten's The Turn of the Screw.
+Susan Hinshaw sang the role of Minnie in La Fanciulla del West for the Sacramento Opera, the role of Senta in The Flying Dutchman at the Des Moines Opera and at the Santa Fe Opera, the title role of Turandot at the Kansas City Opera and for the Vlaamse Opera's televised production in Antwerp, Belgium; Violetta in La Traviata with the Kaiserslautern Opera, the Graz Opera, and the Hidden Valley Opera in Carmel Valley; The Mother in Engelbert Humperdinck's Hansel and Gretel at the Los Angeles Opera, the title role of Tosca at the Peoria Opera, with Anton Coppola in concert in New York City, and at the Teatro Teresa Carreno in Caracas, Venezuela; Helmwige in Die Walküre with the San Francisco Opera, Donna Anna in W.A.
+Mozart's Don Giovanni with the Hidden Valley Opera and the Western Opera Theater.
+Other roles performed at Hidden Valley Opera are Fiordiligi in W.A.
+Mozart's Cosi fan Tutte, The Countess in The Marriage of Figaro, Lady Billows in Benjamin Britten' Albert Herring, Pauline in Conrad Susa’s Black River, and The Governess in B. Britten's The Turn of the Screw.
 Having debuted as Leonora in Fidelio with the Seattle Opera, she repeated the role in Osnabruech, Germany, in Buffalo, New York and in concert at Carnegie Hall.
 She has covered leading roles with the Paris Opera, the LA Opera, Chicago Lyric Opera and Opera Barcelona.